 With applications and IT services being provided from multiple locations in a hybrid environment, building out the proper communication networks and availability to ensure continuous connectivity is critical to success.
 The great news is that innovation and technology exists through technologies like SD WAN and others that make hybrid cloud solutions attainable.

 As a company transitions from on-prem traditional datacenters to the hybrid cloud, the concepts used in the past for IT security to protect data and users have changes significantly.
 Organizations need to prepare and adapt to zero-trust security models that leverage identity-driven access and authentication as well as leverage contextual knowledge to enforce appropriate access to apps and data services.

 Still confused over whether you actually save money by going to the cloud?
 You’re not alone.
 The cost-savings from cloud computing debate often gets sidetracked into how useful the technology is.
 To stay focused on the question at hand, it can help to use a non-tech analogy.
 Want to answer the cloud cost-effectiveness debate once and for all?
 Let’s talk pizza.

 At Choice Solutions we are focused on helping our customers leverage the right hybrid cloud solutions to create a simple, secure IT environment from the datacenter or cloud service all the way to the endpoint.
 An approach like this enriches the technology experience of your workforce.

 With hybrid cloud architecture from Choice Solutions, your company can look forward to decreased enterprise IT costs, additional security and compliance, and optimum flexibility and agility for your day-to-day business.
-Contact us today and let’s talk about hybrid cloud services in Kansas, Iowa, Nebraska, and Texas.
+Contact us today and let’s talk about hybrid cloud services.